jfnavarro/st_viewer/README.md

 * To execute type :

         /path/to/bin/STViewer

+        or click the ST Viewer icon present in st_viewer_build

 * Alternatively for Linux you can build a stand alone .tar package that you can install/distribute